Mumbai–Nagpur Expressway

-The Mumbai-Nagpur Expressway or Samruddhi Mahamarg (officially known as Hindu Hrudaysamrat Balasaheb Thackeray Maharashtra Samruddhi Mahamarg) and Maharashtra Expressway-2 (ME-2), is an existing operational 6-lane wide (expandable to 8), 701-km long access-controlled expressway in Maharashtra state of India, connecting the Maharashtra's two capital cities, Mumbai in the Marathwada region in the west and Nagpur in the Vidarbha region in the east.
+The Mumbai-Nagpur Expressway, or Samruddhi Mahamarg (officially known as Hindu Hruidaysamrat Balasaheb Thackeray Maharashtra Samruddhi Mahamarg) and Maharashtra Expressway-2 (ME-2), is an existing operational 6-lane wide (expandable to 8), 701-km long access-controlled expressway in the Maharashtra state of India, connecting the Maharashtra's two capital cities, Mumbai in the Marathwada region in the west and Nagpur in the Vidarbha region in the east.
 By reducing Nagpur-Mumbai travel time to 8 hours, the expressway has boosted the economic development by providing the enhanced connectivity.
+It is the second expressway in the state of Maharashtra after the Mumbai–Pune Expressway, and the longest within the state.

 History

-This project was the brainchild of Devendra Fadnavis and was conceptualised by him when he was chief minister of the state back in 2015.
+This project was the brainchild of Devendra Fadnavis and was conceptualised by him when he was the chief minister of the state back in 2015.
 It is being led by the state infrastructure arm Maharashtra State Road Development Corporation (MSRDC), and is designed under the Engineering, Procurement and Construction (EPC) model.

-In May 2016, five design consultants appointed for making Detailed Project Report (DPR) and after Request for Qualification (RfQ) bids opened for civil works in Jan 2017, the land acquisition process started in July 2017.
+In May 2016, five design consultants were appointed for making Detailed Project Report (DPR) and after Request for Qualification (RfQ) bids opened for civil works in Jan 2017, the land acquisition process started in July 2017.
 In May 2018, MSRDC opened financial bids submitted by qualified contractors. and road construction started after contract for all 16 packages were awarded by MSRDC to 13 contractors in January 2019.
 In 2021, work on 7.78 km long Igatpuri tunnel was completed.
 In December 2022, the Nagpur-Shirdi first phase of the expressway inaugurated and opened by Prime Minister Narendra Modi on 11 December.
 In May 2023-24, phase-2 Shirdi-Igatpuri was operationalised.

 In June 2025, the whole Nagpur-Mumbai main route became operational after being inaugurated by the Prime Minister Narendra Modi.

 Details

 Cost

 The total project cost, including the land acquisition cost, is around ₹55000 crore.
-It is amongst the country's longest greenfield road projects.
+It is among the country's longest greenfield road projects.